-Second, organised vehicles that provide access to range of critical accounting and administrative services such as taxes, billing, maintaining your books of accounts could improve effectiveness significantly.
-In India there are also lots of contractual and legal issues that need to be though through such as ownership of any IP created, benefits a consultant/contractor is entitled to as there are no industry benchmarks on these.
+Second, organized vehicles that provide access to a range of critical accounting and administrative services such as taxes, billing, maintaining your books of accounts could improve effectiveness significantly.
+In India, there are also lots of contractual and legal issues that need to be thought through such as ownership of any IP created, benefits a consultant/contractor is entitled to as there are no industry benchmarks on these.

 Finally access to infrastructure, office space and a like-minded community!
 Freelancing can be lonely and co-working spaces have the added benefit of providing the opportunity to meet people in addition to providing an efficient space to work.